 Nearly ten years later, and the truth remains: there really often is “an app for that.”
-Take a quick scroll through the full list of apps available on Setapp, and you’ll soon realize, that for price of $9.99 a month, you have unlimited access to the “app for that” effect.
+Take a quick scroll through the full list of apps available on Setapp, and you’ll soon realize you have unlimited access to the “app for that” effect.
 Forgot your charger and need to stretch your Mac’s battery life for a little longer?
 There’s an app for that.
 Turn on Endurance and get an extra 20% more out of the remaining battery time.
 Wouldn’t it be cool to see how much time you didn’t waste scrolling through Facebook, Twitter, or elsewhere?
 There’s an app for that.
 Focus is a must-try app, thanks to the analytics that show how much extra time you gained by staying on task, as a result of temporarily blocking your access to social media.

 Whether we’re interested in saving time, money, or both, the subscription model was built to give everyone a little more, if we all chip in the same amount.
 On top of that, since the subscription-based company relies on their subscribers for both giving them revenue and helping them leverage “economies of scale” expense management, subscribers hold a lot of power in the business relationship.
 Should they feel disappointed in their purchased subscription, voicing their critical feedback to their friends and online network can easily deter new subscribers or even current subscribers from continuing their financial commitment to the business.